 Conclude by completing this sentence.

 LORD, NOBODY BUT YOU ...

 When I was a child swaddled in a church pew by the squirming bodies of my siblings, I'd lean forward during the hymns to spy on my grandmother and her friends.
 Their whole culture fascinated me.
 They had a certain formality about them, all widows, referring to one another as Mrs. So-and-So.
 Casual didn't come easy wearing pillbox hats and nylon stockings.
-But it was the way my grandmother cried during the singing that caught my maiden eyes.
+But it was the way my grandmother cried during the singing that caught my eyes.
 Having taken half the first stanza just to stand to their worn feet, they all held their hymnals wide open without giving them a single glance.
-Didn't need to.
 They knew the words by heart and lived the words by faith.
-What a friend we have in Jesus, all our sins and griefs to bear.
+What a friend we have in Jesus, all our sins and griefs to bear.4

 My grandmother's voice quavered as tears rolled down her cheeks, making their way in a wrinkled wilderness of pink rouge.
-Of course, I know now why she cried during the hymns, because I'm often her these days, all the way to my aging hands.
+Of course, I know now why she cried during the hymns, because I'm often her these days.
 The same phenomenon happens to me during worship at church when we do congregational Scripture reading from the screens.
-I often choke back tears because these confessions-both sung and read-become as dear to us over the tests of time as the air in our lungs.
+I often choke back tears because these confessions-both sung and read-become as dear to us as the air in our lungs.

 The power of Scripture.
 The life in it.
 The breath of it.
 The mystery of it.
-Utterable words on human tongues proclaiming the Immortal Invisible whose voice is described at times like thunder.
 Pray with me as we open the Scriptures today that He will give each of us eyes to increasingly behold His brilliance and beauty and give us hearts and minds to love and crave His words more than our next meal.
 These are holy things.
-Supernatural things that come not by practice alone but by crying out for them in prayer.
+Supernatural things that come not by practice alone, but by crying out for them in prayer.